 "I was having a bad day, thanks to you," she rasps with a weak glare at Santana.

 Quinn drags in a rattling breath and runs her fingers through her messy hair.
-She stares forlornly at the cover of D.E.B.S., and her eyes trail over the girls in their tiny, little plaid skirts, and…God, is this a lesbian fetish, or something?
+She stares forlornly at the cover of D.E.B.S. and her eyes trail over the girls in their tiny, little plaid skirts, and—God, is this a lesbian fetish or something?
 Or is it just her?
-She's pretty sure that Rachel used to have a skirt exactly like that, and she thinks that she really liked it.
+She's pretty sure that Rachel used to have a skirt exactly like that, and she thinks that she'd really liked it.

 This time, when she dabs at her watering eyes, she knows it's not just the cold.
-Her body suddenly feels heavy with exhaustion, and she shoves the book bag to the floor, and slips the DVDs under her mattress, just in case.
-Quinn sinks back down into her bed, and burrows underneath her sheets, allowing her mind to drift wherever it wanted.
-Unsurprisingly, she falls asleep to visions of girls in Catholic school uniforms dancing in her head.
+Her body suddenly feels heavy with exhaustion, and she shoves the book bag to the floor and slips the DVDs under her mattress, just in case.
+Quinn sinks back down into her bed and burrows underneath her sheets, allowing her mind to drift wherever it wants.
+Unsurprisingly, she falls asleep with visions of girls in Catholic school uniforms dancing in her head.

 Quinn can pinpoint the exact moment that Rachel notices her, because her steps falter and her shoulders tense under Finn's touch.
 Quinn drags in a breath and offers a hesitant smile.
 Finn frowns as they come to a stop next to her, and she breathes out a soft, "Hi, Rachel."
-Her eyes dart up quickly, and she acknowledges him with a terse, "Finn," and he nods back.
+Her eyes dart up quickly, and she acknowledges him with a terse, "Finn."
+He nods back.

 "Good morning, Quinn.
 I'm glad to see that your health has improved significantly," Rachel offers a little coolly, and Quinn figures it's justified.

 "Yeah…I'm feeling better.
 C-can I talk to you for a minute," she glances at Finn again, "privately?"